LemmyNet/lemmy-ansible/README.md

 `ansible-playbook -i inventory/hosts lemmy.yml`

+*Note*: if you are not the root user or don't have password-less sudo, use this command:

+`ansible-playbook -i inventory/hosts lemmy.yml --ask-become-pass`

 If the command above fails, you may need to comment out this line In the ansible.cfg file:

 `interpreter_python=/usr/bin/python3`